readyplayerme/pyblish-plugins/.github/ISSUE_TEMPLATE/bug_report.md

-delete this text, and the sections that are not relevant.
+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: 'bug'
+assignees: ''

+---

 **Which plugin**
-If the bug relates to a plugin, write which one.
+If the bug relates to a pyblish plugin, write which one.

 **Describe the bug**
-describe what goes wrong
-description here
+A clear and concise description of what the bug is.

 **Reproduction rate**
 percentage of how often it happens, always or sometimes?